-Note: In nearly 20 years of practice, I have seen thousands of people make important changes in many different areas of life.
+Note: In over 25 years of practice, I have seen thousands of people make important changes in many different areas of life.
 I currently practice on a selective basis.
-Please email or call if you are interested in making an appointment.
+Please email or call to learn more.

 What can hypnosis do for you?